 What happens next?
 The recruitment process

 Applications are checked to ensure that applicants’ qualifications meet the DfE entry requirements.
+Applications meeting the entry requirements are scrutinised by SCITT against set criteria.

 Interviews will take place online, usually no more than 48 hours from the time we receive an application.
 As part of the preparation for interview, trainees will be asked to prepare a theoretical short teaching activity and watch a short video clip.
 Trainees will then undertake a formal interview with one of the SCITT leads.
 Some of the questions will relate to the preparation tasks.
 The process is designed to assess the capacity to develop subject knowledge, a capacity for critical thinking and reflection, an ability to engage with young people and to assess a trainee’s overall suitability to train to teach.
 Trainees will have the opportunity to ask questions throughout the process.